pushpabrol/auth0-regular-webapp-progressive-profiling/README.md

 Copy the rule `rules/checkProfileIncomplete-rule.js` into a new Rule in the Dashboard.

-Name the Rule appropriate eg. `Check SMS Account Linked`
+Name the Rule appropriate eg. `Check Profile Incomplete`

-You will have to adjust the 2nd line to match your own client ID
+You will have to adjust the code in the rule to match your own client ID

 #### Authorize Client to call the Management API